 The Community Restoration of the Aboriginal Children’s Service Redfern 2018-2019

-A generous community campaign, led by Paddington Children’s Centre and involving an army of more than 50 businesses, has brought new life to the Aboriginal Children’s Service in Redfern.
+A generous community campaign, led by Paddington Children’s Centre (Uniting) and involving more than 55 businesses, has brought new life to the Aboriginal Children’s Service in Redfern.

 Over the last 12 months the historic 4-storey ACS terrace has been fully restored, thanks to the support of more than 50 local businesses, donating supplies and services to the value of around $350,000.
 As a result, a new playgroup will soon begin.